ansell/urban-text/README.md

 Set the relevant programs to be executable.

+    chmod a+x ./urbanreporter
-    chmod a+x ./urban-text
+    chmod a+x ./urbanengineer

 # Urban Text Reporter

+Checks input across all of the supported JVM character encodings to quickly verify which encodings match, and for the encodings that fail, show the byte position and the 3-5 bytes surrounding the first location that the character decoder failed at.

 ## Usage

-Run urban-text with --help to get usage details:
+Run urbanreporter with --help to get usage details:

-    ./urban-text --help
+    ./urbanreporter --help

-Run urban-text with a file and write a CSV document containing results to standard out:
+Run urbanreporter with a file and write a CSV document containing results to standard out:

-    ./urban-text --input /path/to/my/file.txt
+    ./urbanreporter --input /path/to/my/file.txt

-Run urban-text with a file and write a CSV document containing results to a file:
+Run urbanreporter with a file and write a CSV document containing results to a file:

-    ./urban-text --input /path/to/my/file.txt --output encoder-results.csv
+    ./urbanreporter --input /path/to/my/file.txt --output encoder-results.csv

+Run urbanreporter with input from standard in and write a CSV document containing results to standard out:

+    ./urbanreporter < /path/to/my/file.txt

+# Urban Text Engineer

+Attempts to convert between two different encodings, failing if the input does not match the given input encoding or the output cannot consistently map all of the bytes from the input encoding to the output encoding.

+## Usage

+Run urbanengineer with --help to get usage details:

+    ./urbanengineer --help

+Run urbanengineer with a file for input and a file for output:

+    ./urbanengineer --input-charaset ISO8859-1 --output-charaset UTF-8 --input /path/to/my/file.txt --output /path/to/my/file-utf8.txt

+Run urbanengineer with input from standard in and output to standard out:

+    ./urbanengineer --input-charaset ISO8859-1 --output-charaset UTF-8 < /path/to/my/file.txt

 # Maven